yoyoberenguer/Gaussian-Blur/README.md

 # Gaussian-Blur

-Gaussian blur
+Python implementation of 2D Gaussian blur filter methods using multiprocessing

-Work in progress
+Example with 3x3, 5x5 convolution kernel and blurbox method